PROGRAM

 Meet the Regulator – Exclusive One-on-One Meetings

-New for Canadian Waterpower Week, the “Meet the Regulator” program offers attendees a unique opportunity to engage directly with key Canadian regulatory agencies including the Impact Assessment Agency of Canada (IAAC).
+New for Canadian Waterpower Week, the “Meet the Regulator” program offers attendees a unique opportunity to engage directly with key Canadian regulatory agencies including the Impact Assessment Agency of Canada (IAAC) and Fisheries and Oceans Canada (DFO).

 This initiative provides 20-minute, pre-scheduled meetings where participants can seek guidance, ask questions, and gain valuable insights on regulatory processes, project approvals, environmental assessments, and compliance requirements.